General Electric’s new state-of-the-art gas engine plant is one of the most advanced in GE’s global operations and the first of its kind in Canada.

 “It’s a plant that is reimagining how we manufacture.
 It incorporates all the concepts of lean: speed with excellent quality — coupled with everything that is now available and that is coming down the pipe in digital technology, with the latest in software developments.”*

 — Elyse Allan, GE Canada CEO

 HH Angus provided mechanical, electrical, plumbing, security, IT, lighting and vertical transportation consulting.
-The multi-modal plant manufactures gas engines that are coupled with either air or gas compressors, or with electric generators.
+The multi-modal plant, now owned by Advent International, manufactures gas engines that are coupled with either air or gas compressors, or with electric generators.
 The engines are distributed worldwide, primarily outside North America, in the oil and gas industry.

 Size: 450,000 ft2 | Status: Completed 2018

 Multi-model plant | Plant is fully air-conditioned to prevent "flash rust" | real-time analytics | Transport platform for data, voice, video and other IP-based systems | AV systems enable collaboration between global sites | Test cell scope added later | Met aggressive schedule for working drawings | LEED Silver Certified